Paul Guest

-Paul Guest (born in Chattanooga, Tennessee) is an American poet and memoirist.
+Paul Guest is an American poet and memoirist.

-Biography
+Early life and education

+Paul Guest was born in Chattanooga, Tennessee.
 When he was twelve, Guest broke the third and fourth vertebrae in his neck in a bicycle accident, bruising his spinal cord and paralyzing him from the neck down.
 He is a quadriplegic.

 He graduated from University of Tennessee at Chattanooga and from Southern Illinois University with an M.F.A. in 1999.

-He lives in Charlottesville, Virginia.
+Career

-His poems appear in Harper's, The Paris Review, Tin House, The Kenyon Review, The Missouri Review, Slate and elsewhere.
+Guest's poems have appeared in Best American Poetry, Poetry, The Nation, The Georgia Review, American Poetry Review, Ploughshares, Harper's, The Paris Review, Tin House, The Kenyon Review, The Missouri Review, Slate and elsewhere.
+They are also published in collections as books.